-Ever wondered how scientists know how the planet is heating up?
-And how they measure global temperature levels?
+Ever wondered how scientists measure global temperature?
+How do they find out how the planet is heating up?
+Do they stick a thermometer out the window to measure global temperature levels?
 Yes, look out the window is one way or check your mobile phone.
 Better than that, every year usually towards the second or third week in January, scientists all over the world begin a phase of activity, anticipation and an expectation of colossal concern.
 The reason?
 It’s when the mean global temperature readings are observed from the previous year.

 It was particularly interesting when the readings for 2016 come out because that’s when we saw the temperature record smashed in 2014 (released January 2015 and read at + 0.27c), smashed again in 2015 (+0.42c) and then again in 2016 where it looks likely to read around +0.46c.

 The first group of scientists to release its data will be the JMA (Japan Meteorological Agency), NASA (National Aeronautics and Space Administration) followed closely by the NOAA (United States National and Oceanic Atmospheric Administration) and finally the UK Met Office (Meteorological Office)

 Taking these readings is challenging in every sense, the places where these readings are taken from can be some of the most inhospitable places on the planet.
 The readings are taken, monitored by ships out in the roughest seas and oceans, or by using water-based weather buoys and even satellites.
 Temperatures can also be taken up in the air, above our land and the readings are measured against, what is considered to be normal or average for that location.

 How do scientists measure global temperature – a thermometer out the window – Not really